 - Do something alternative.
 When I was in Berlin, I took one of the alternative walking tours, which took in the incredible street art.
 The tour was entirely free, with an optional tip, and took me to all sorts of places I’d never have thought to go (sticker museum anyone?).
 Totally worth it, and there were only six of us in the group.
 This sort of thing exists all over Europe, from food tours to walks with locals, so do a bit of planning and away you go!

 - Go when everyone else is asleep.
-As observed by the folks over at Four Jandals, in their article on visiting the Roman Colosseum, you can avoid the crowds at even massively popular sights by foregoing your lie in and turning up when the gates open, having bought your tickets in advance.
+You can avoid the crowds at even massively popular sights by foregoing your lie in and turning up when the gates open, having bought your tickets in advance.
 I’m not saying you’re going to be alone, but you might be able to get some relative peace and quiet!

-So those were three ways to save your sanity when visiting a European city in summer!
+So those were our tips for helping you save your sanity when visiting European attractions in the summer!
 Personally, I’d avoid the places like the plague, and consider chilling out on a surf crusted beach, umbrella adorned cocktail in hand.
-(And if that’s more your thing, here’s a bonus tip for you… grab an On the Beach voucher code and get your beach on for less!)

 Enough about me though.
 What about you?
 Are European cities viable as a destination in summer – or are you more the beach bum type?
 Do you have any more tips to share?
 Hit up the comments and let me know!